DAS-OATs/astrocook/README.md

 ## Acknowledgments

 The project is carried out at [INAF-OATs](http://www.oats.inaf.it/index.php/en/) with the contributions of Valentina D'Odorico, Stefano Cristiani, and Giuliano Taffoni.

+Just a small change to make sure the pull command is working correctly!